iampiyusharora/aes-256-encryption/README.md

-# projects

-Rijndael 256-bit Encryption Function (CBC) aka AES
+# Rijndael 256-bit Encryption Function (CBC) aka AES

 This is an Encryption and Decryption project.